fbpx

 Of course, we’re not the first to ask it but in making Goldfish some answers and provocations have emerged.
 The first consideration was around material use – using items at hand, that speak to the context of the work, and that consider the environmental ledger.
 Disaster recovery organisations have been consulted about items that are essential in their work and we’ve then used them in the storytelling, donating them after the season.
 A further design rule, introduced with the intention of reducing the carbon spend by eliminating freight, was to use the existing technical stock of a typical theatre as a skeleton for the set design.
 Flexibility in the required production resources was also agreed, with the work being remade in each location according to local conditions.
 While you are experiencing Goldfish in the theatre with a lighting design, it can also play outside theatres and will tour to Tasmanian schools without any lighting design at all.

-In conceiving these values-based parameters, joined by an audience rule – relevant intergenerationally, more existential questions lurked
+In conceiving these values-based parameters, joined by an audience rule – relevant intergenerationally, more existential questions lurked.

 Doesn’t art inherently do-good with no need to do-good outside of the work itself?